reza-asad/Coding-Challenge/README.md

 ### Word Count Problem
-The solution takes the text files in the directory wc_input <br/> and sorts them alphabetically by their names into a list called FILES.
-Furthermore it iterates over lines of all the text files and counts the frequency of each word.
-In order to find the words, first I remove characters such as
+The solution takes the text files in the directory wc_input <br/>
+and sorts them alphabetically by their names into a list <br/>
+called FILES.
+Furthermore it iterates over lines of all the text<br/>
+files and counts the frequency of each word.
+In order to find the<br/>
-`'-_.`
-from each line
-ine the At the end, the words are sorted  alphabetically and printed along with their counts separated.
+words, first I remove characters such as `'-_.` from each line ine the At the end, the words are sorted  alphabetically and printed along with their counts separated.
 The results is into a text file called wc_result.
 This is in wc_output directory.